-Hi, we are a small father-son team (Vlad and Roman) and this is our latest flight simulator interface designed for home cockpit builders that will save you a lot of time and money by allowing you to focus on the build process itself as no any programming skills and Arduino coding are required.
+The RealSimControl develops the flight simulator software and this is our latest flight simulator interface designed for home cockpit builders that will save you a lot of time and money by allowing you to focus on the build process itself as no any programming skills are required.